radicle-dev/radicle-client-services/README.md

         --tls-key /app/radicle/privkey.pem

 Make sure your TLS certificate files can be found under `$HOME/.radicle`.
-If you are using TLS termination, simply omit the `--tls-*` arguments.
+If you are not using TLS termination, simply omit the `--tls-*` arguments.

 Running `radicle-git-server` is more or less identical to running the HTTP API.